donaldRwilliams/GGMncv/README.md

 3. Exponential (`penalty = "exp"`; Wang, Fan, and Zhu 2018)

+4. Log (`penalty = "log"`; Mazumder, Friedman, and Hastie 2011)

-4. Smoothly clipped absolute deviation (`penalty = scad`; Fan and Li 2001)
+5. Smoothly clipped absolute deviation (`penalty = scad`; Fan and Li 2001)

-5. Minimax concave penalty (`penalty = mcp`; Zhang and others 2010)
+6. Minimax concave penalty (`penalty = mcp`; Zhang and others 2010)

-Note that options 1-3 are continuous approximations to the L0 penalty, that is, best subsets model selection.
+Note that options 1-3 are explicit, continuous approximations, to the L0 penalty, that is, best subsets model selection.
 However, the solution is computationally efficient and solved with the local linear approximation described in Fan, Feng, and Wu (2009) or the one-step approach described in Zou and Li (2008).